uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 From **8** _corresponding_ points, we can solve $F$ or $E$.

 ::: notes
-this is the so called 8 point algorithm.
+This is the so called 8 point algorithm.

-If you are doing this practically - you must normalise all your pixel coordinates, say to a range 0 to 1.
-The 8 point algorithm will give good results.
+If you are doing this practically, you must normalise all your pixel coordinates, say to a range 0 to 1.

+If you do this, the 8 point algorithm will give good results.
 :::

 # Packages {data-auto-animate="true"}